Skip to main content

 NIDCR Data Science – AI/ML in Diagnostics and Treatment

 Artificial intelligence and machine learning technologies are transforming biomedical research by enabling powerful analysis of large-scale, complex data.
-This session will feature innovative AI/ML applications in dental, oral, and craniofacial research—from quantifying craniosynostosis and using clinical data to reduce disparities to data standardization and predictive modeling of craniofacial diseases — while emphasizing responsible AI practices.
+This session featured innovative AI/ML applications in dental, oral, and craniofacial research—from quantifying craniosynostosis and using clinical data to reduce disparities to data standardization and predictive modeling of craniofacial diseases — while emphasizing responsible AI practices.

 NIDCR Data Science - Patient-level and Population-level Health

 Data-driven science is reshaping patient and population health by integrating diverse data sources such as electronic health records, surveys, registries, and social determinants of health.
-This symposium will feature speakers who apply innovative data science and epidemiologic approaches to improve care for special populations, build efficient learning health systems, and inform health policy to strengthen oral and whole-person health.
+This symposium featured speakers who apply innovative data science and epidemiologic approaches to improve care for special populations, build efficient learning health systems, and inform health policy to strengthen oral and whole-person health.

 Last Reviewed

-March 2026
+May 2026

 NIH